Product frequently asked questions (FAQ)

 - How often is PDXpert PLM updated?

 - We publish new releases several times annually.
 A major release would add notable new user and/or administrative capabilities.
 Minor releases refine existing functions, address customer requests and enhance product performance.
+To get a feel for the extent and frequency of our updates, view our release notes.

 - Can I request new product features?